calizarr/PhenoPiSight/Installation_guide.md

           * If you could previously connect via ssh by hostname, you don't need ip addresses.
 You could also `ping <HostnameOfRaspberryPi>` to test.
       * Use it as a guide, but almost everything in the hosts file must be different and specific to your setup.
       * I find it useful to define a group with localhost (the server) for use in playbooks.
 In our hosts file, it is the `clizarraga_chronos` group.
-  * If you need to use proxy settings or specific ssh settings, then you need to edit the [ansible configuration file][].
+  * If you need to use proxy settings or specific ssh settings, then you need to edit the [Ansible configuration file][].
       * A sample configuration file is here: [config](playbooks/ansible.cfg)
       * [Default configuration file from Ansible.][]
       * Most of the changes are for ssh options because of connectivity and interference issues.
 Head to the [playbooks folder readme][] for more information.